 The vet will ask for details of the symptoms your dog has, and then they will conduct a full examination which may include taking a urine sample which they may culture to help identify any bacteria that are involved.

-Once your vet confirms it’s a dog urine infection, it’s usually a simple case of prescribing the correct antibiotics to clear the infection up, if a bacteria is thought to be responsible.
+Once your vet confirms it’s a urine infection, if bacteria are thought to be responsible, it’s usually a simple case of prescribing the correct antibiotics to clear the infection up.

-Luckily, once this has been administered the symptoms will generally clear up relatively quickly.
+Luckily, once this treatment has been administered the symptoms will generally clear up relatively quickly.

 To ensure that your dog gets back to full health quickly, it’s important for you to keep up with the recommended amount of antibiotics for the allotted time your vet has told you.
 Stopping treatment too early could cause the infection to reappear.
 If your dog’s urine infection seems to be hanging around for too long, go back to your vet and they’ll be able to look at an alternative method of treatment.

 The important thing is that if you suspect your dog has a urine infection, take them to the vet straight away.
-Dog urine infections can be painful and uncomfortable so it’s important to get it treated early so they can go back to being the happy and healthy dog you know and love.
+UTIs in dogs can be painful and uncomfortable so it’s important to get them treated early so your pet can go back to being the happy and healthy dog you know and love.